 Learn, Participate, Conserve has been the foundation of Naturedigger since we started our journey over ten years ago.
 Our mission has, and always will be, to educate the public about our natural world by offering free education through our website and iOS apps.
 We offer information and opportunities to participate in community science (also called citizen science) research and data collection, because we know hands-on involvement leads to more engaged nature enthusiasts, and ultimately, conservationists.

 With limited funding and scant personnel, researchers are looking to the public for assistance collecting critical scientific data to further their research.
 In many cases, this data will provide important information to land managers, local, state and federal organizations, as well as nonprofit organizations, to help them make better informed conservation and management decisions.
 Naturedigger provides an important link between valuable community scientists and the organizations in need of their expertise and commitment, while also educating the public about the numerous issues we are facing in our natural world.

 We hope our personal commitment to providing free, quality, nature education will create a new generation of enthusiastic naturalists and community scientists, who share one very important goal: to conserve our natural world and spread the word.

 Naturedigger's founder, Tara Johnson, is a veteran environmental scientist, Certified California Naturalist and avid birder, who, throughout her 25-year career, has been employed in both private and public sectors.
 Naturedigger is a reflection of her many interests, which include threatened and endangered species conservation, invasive species monitoring and removal, community science participation and nature education.
 She not only promotes community science projects, but has been active in numerous projects herself for the past 20 years, including developing and leading invasive weed monitoring programs and participating in dozens of organized bird counts.
-Most recently, she became a volunteer at Pinnacles National Park tracking California condors using radio telemetry, as well as educating park visitors about condors.
+In the summer of 2022, she became a volunteer at Pinnacles National Park tracking California condors using radio telemetry, as well as educating park visitors about condors.